+7. Open the file c2h4.spartan with Display - Output.

+b) How many iterations (cycles) did the program use to optimize the geometry?
+Optional: Close the output file, click "<?>" in the menu, then click the C=C double bond and change this distance to, for example, 1.815 Å before you save the molecule and run the computation again.
+You have now used an initial geometry which is worse than in the first calculation, and this results in a larger value of the gradient of the energy (∇E) initially ("Max Grad" in Cycle 1) and also more iterations in the geometry optimization before the equilibrium geometry has been reached.
+You may also consider constructing even worse starting geometries by changing bond lengths, bond angles and torsional angles before running the geometry optimization once more.
+Do this and check in the output file to find out how many iterations that were required to find the equilibrium geometry.

-- 7. Open the file c2h4.spartan with Display Output. - a) Calculate the number of basis functions that contribute to each MO and check that your answer is consistent with what is printed as "Number of basis functions".
-Also, calculate the total number of electrons and compare with "Number of electrons" in the output file. - b) How many iterations (cycles) did the program use to optimize the geometry? - c) The program has analytical expressions for the gradient of the energy (∇E) but calculates all the second derivatives of the energy (i.e. the Hessian matrix H) numerically by calculating ∇E in the 36 geometries that are obtained by moving one by one of the 6 atoms a little bit in the positive and negative x, y and z direction, relative to the calculated equilibrium geometry. ("Estimating Force Constant Matrix by central-differences") At this stage, the vibrational spectrum is calculated.
-How long CPU time did the program use to optimize the geometry and calculate the vibrational spectrum? ("HF Program CPU Time") - d) Under "PC SPARTAN STUDENT Properties Program" the cartesian coordinates of the atoms are given, as well as the energy and MO coefficients of all the MOs.
+c) The program has analytical expressions for the gradient of the energy (∇E) but calculates all the second derivatives of the energy (i.e. the Hessian matrix H) numerically by calculating ∇E in the 36 geometries that are obtained by moving one by one of the 6 atoms a little bit in the positive and negative x, y and z direction, relative to the calculated equilibrium geometry. ("Estimating Force Constant Matrix by central-differences") At this stage, the vibrational spectrum is calculated.
+How long CPU time did the program use to optimize the geometry and calculate the vibrational spectrum? ("HF Program CPU Time")

+d) Under "PC SPARTAN STUDENT Properties Program" the cartesian coordinates of the atoms are given, as well as the energy and MO coefficients of all the MOs.
 In which plane is the molecule located?
-Along which axis is the C=C double bond? - e) How many MOs are occupied by electrons?
+Along which axis is the C=C double bond?

+e) How many MOs are occupied by electrons?
 (Remember the Pauli principle!)
-Which MOs correspond to HOMO, LUMO and the remaining three for which we generated equi-orbital surfaces (i.e. HOMO-5, HOMO-6, HOMO-7)? - f) Minimize the output window and choose Display Surface.
+Which MOs correspond to HOMO, LUMO and the remaining three for which we generated equi-orbital surfaces (i.e. HOMO-5, HOMO-6, HOMO-7)?

+f) Minimize the output window and choose Display - Surface.
 Check the box next to HOMO.
-You probably recognize the -orbital from exercise 10?
+You probably recognize the π -orbital from exercise 10?
 (Blue: positive.
 Red: negative.)
-Using what you found in d), which atomic p-orbitals contribute to this -orbital?
+Using what you found in d), which atomic p-orbitals contribute to this π -orbital?
 (I.e.: p_x , p_y or p_z ?)
-Check that your answer is consistent with the MO coefficients in the output file. - g) Inspect the other orbitals in the same way and try to find out which atomic orbitals that (mainly) contribute to the various MOs.
-Can one of these MOs be claimed to represent the so-called -orbital (cf exercise 10)? - h) You will notice in the output file that each MO has been assigned a certain symmetry, e.g., Ag, B1u etc. Here, g denotes "gerade" and u denotes "ungerade", which is German for "even" and "odd", respectively (i.e.: parity).
-Inspect a couple of MOs (with Display Surface) and check that the parity is consistent with the symmetry assignment in the output file (g or u).
-(Even parity means that the wave function has the same value in $\bf r$ and $-\bf r$, whereas odd parity means that the wave function has opposite value in $\bf r$ and $-\bf r$.) - i) Inspect the surface with constant electron density and the color coded electrostatic potential.
-Red areas represent low potential, in other words, areas that will be attracted by
+Check that your answer is consistent with the MO coefficients in the output file.

+g) Inspect the other orbitals in the same way and try to find out which atomic orbitals that (mainly) contribute to the various MOs.
+Can one of these MOs be claimed to represent the so-called σ -orbital (cf exercise 10)?
+Compare the two orbitals HOMO and LUMO (visually).
+Based on their appearance, do you find it reasonable that LUMO has a higher energy than HOMO?
+Do the corresponding comparison between the two orbitals HOMO-7 and HOMO-6.

+h) You will notice in the output file that each MO has been assigned a certain symmetry, e.g., Ag, B1u etc. Here, g denotes "gerade" and u denotes "ungerade", which is German for "even" and "odd", respectively (i.e.: parity).
+Inspect a couple of MOs (with Display - Surface) and check that the parity is consistent with the symmetry assignment in the output file (g or u).
+(Even parity means that the wave function has the same value in \mathbf{r} and $-\mathbf{r}$, whereas odd parity means that the wave function has opposite value in \mathbf{r} and $-\mathbf{r}$.
+See for example exercise 11.)